Content-based Propagation of User Markings for Interactive Segmentation of Patterned Images: Implementation details

 As for producing $A$ given the clustering represented by a $k$-means tree, the patch vector is compared with the nodes in the first layer to find the match.
 The patch vector is then compared to the children of this node, and the most similar node is again chosen.
 This process is repeated until a leaf node or an empty node is reached.
 The patch vector is assigned to the most similar node along this path.

-Apart from clustering image patches, we also experimented with different image features.
+Second, the features used for clustering need to reflect the distinction in the appearance of the classes we want to separate.
+For many types of images, an intensity-based approach as sketched in Sec.~\ref{sec:method} will perform well.
+However, in challenging cases, more elaborate image features might provide better results.
 Some of the results we show in Sec.~\ref{sec:results} are based on SIFT \cite{lowe2004distinctive}, but other features can also be incorporated in our method.
 The approach is as follows.

-First, image features represented by vectors are extracted from all pixel positions in the image and clustered in $K$ clusters.
+Image features represented by vectors are extracted from all pixel positions in the image and clustered in $K$ clusters.
 For speed, it often suffices to consider only a subset of pixels for clustering, as long as we capture the variability in the image.
 Every position $(x,y)$ from the image grid can now be uniquely assigned to one of the $k$ clusters -- the cluster that is closest to the feature vector extracted at $(x,y)$.
 This results in an assignment image $A$.
 The only additional information we need for building the transformation matrices is a value $M$, which earlier represented the size of the extracted image patches.
 The value $M$ now determines the size of the overlap when linking the image to the dictionary.
-While we now freely chose $M$, it is reasonable to use a value which corresponds to the size of the extracted features.
+While we now freely chose $M$, it is reasonable to use a value that corresponds to the size of the extracted features.